Bob's Stores: 2003 bankruptcy and TJX acquisition

 In 2003, Bob's Stores went bankrupt.
-In late 2003, Dick's Sporting Goods outbid companies such as TJX Companies and tried to buy the chain for over $113 million.
+In late 2003, Dick's Sporting Goods outbid companies such as TJX and tried to buy the chain for over $113 million.
 Dick's had intended to close most of the Bob's Stores locations.
 TJX felt that this was unfair to the employees and TJX brought it to court in Maine.
-The courts sided with TJX to save the thousands of jobs that would have been lost and TJX was allowed to purchase the chain for $113 million.
-TJX Companies expressed interest in Bob's Stores because it shared similar characteristics to other TJX chains, including large stores and similar brands.
+The courts sided with TJX to save the thousands of jobs that would have been lost and TJX was allowed to purchase the chain.

+TJX expressed interest in Bob's Stores because it shared similar characteristics to other TJX chains, including large stores and similar brands.
 Although there were also numerous differences between Bob's Stores and TJX's other chains, one expert felt that this would help diversify TJX's lineup.

-Sale and bankruptcy
+Sale and 2016 bankruptcy

 On August 19, 2008, TJX announced they would sell Bob's to private equity firms Versa Capital Management and Crystal Capital.
 Bob's Stores launched an online store June 1, 2012.

-In April 2016, Vestis Retail Group, the Versa Capital-owned unit which owns the Sport Chalet and Eastern Mountain Sports sporting goods chains as well as Bob's, announced that it had filed for bankruptcy protection and reorganization under Chapter 11 of the United States Bankruptcy Code.
+In April 2016, Versa Capital's Vestis Retail Group, which owns Bob's, Sport Chalet, and Eastern Mountain Sports, announced that it had filed for bankruptcy protection and reorganization under Chapter 11 of the United States Bankruptcy Code.
 Vestis said it would reorganize and focus on the operations of Eastern Mountain and Bob's, while all Sports Chalet stores would close.
+A new holding company, Eastern Outfitters, was created to manage EMS and Bob's stores.

-Sports Direct acquisition
+2017 bankruptcy and Sports Direct acquisition

-On April 19, 2017, after expanding to nearly 50 stores at its peak, Sports Direct International plc (Sports Direct) received permission to acquire Bob's Stores and Eastern Mountain Sports following Eastern Outfitters LLC's Chapter 11 filing.
-9 out of 13 stores in Connecticut alone were scheduled for closure.
+By February 2017, Eastern Outfitters filed for bankruptcy.
+The company planned to close 48 of its 86 stores in the Northeast.
+On April 19, 2017, after expanding to nearly 50 stores at its peak, Sports Direct International plc received permission to acquire Bob's Stores and Eastern Mountain Sports for $101 million.
+Nine out of 13 stores in Connecticut alone were scheduled for closure.

-GoDigital acquisition

-In May 2022, Bob's Stores and Eastern Mountain Sports was acquired by GoDigital Media Group as part of its strategy to generate synergy between content, community and commerce.